Bluehost is an all-around web hosting service that powers millions of websites around the globe. Bluehost is perfectly suited for beginners.

 - Lots of upselling.
 Bluehost constantly tries to sell you (often unnecessary) upgrades and addons.

-- Owned by EIG.
-Bluehost is owned by Endurance International Group (EIG) that is well known in the hosting industry for aggressive cost-cutting at the expense of support and performance.
+- Owned by Newfold Digital (formerly EIG).
+Bluehost is owned by Newfold Digital that is well known in the hosting industry for aggressive cost-cutting at the expense of support and performance.

 - Slow load times.
 Bluehost’s load times aren’t always the fastest either.
 Plus reports of server errors like bad gateways or internal server errors aren’t very comforting.